souma9830/AptoCare/README.md

 ## Acknowledgement

-Built at H4B 4.0 by Team Cheap Codderz
+Built at CosmoHack by Team AstraX